YuhBoyMatty/svenint/README.md

 ### Console Variables/Commands
 Type in the console the following command: `sc_print_cvars all`.
 The command above will print information about each ConVar/ConCommand that belongs to the mod.
 Use the console command `help <cvarname>` to get detailed information about the given cvar/cmd.

+For example, you can bind auto jump feature: 'bind F3 sc_autojump'

 ### Launch Parameters
 * **-sint_noconsole**: disable debug console (enabled by default) [Windows only]